PelionIoT/ref-wem-webapp/README.md

 ### Getting started

+These instructions are for Debian/Ubuntu.

-Install the required tools if you are using Linux:
+Install the required tools:

 ```
 sudo apt-get update